SUPPORTING HEALTHY HABITS

 - Vegetarian Eating for Athletes

-Health coaching is a service offered to ISU students, faculty, staff, and alumni, and spouses of students, faculty, and staff looking for assistance in achieving a behavior change to achieve healthier lifestyle habits.
-Health coaching has been shown to promote successful behavior change through a collaborative approach between client and health coach.
+Wellness coaching is a service offered to ISU students, faculty, staff, and alumni, and spouses of students, faculty, and staff looking for assistance in achieving a behavior change to achieve healthier lifestyle habits.
+Wellness coaching has been shown to promote successful behavior change through a collaborative approach between client and wellness coach.

-The ISU Wellness Center health coaches are health educators with a Master of Science in Health Education (MHE) or graduate students of the MHE Program.
-The ISU Wellness Center personal trainers also assist in health coaching within their scope of practice.
+The ISU Wellness Center wellness coaches are health education specialists with a Master of Science in Health Education.
+The ISU Wellness Center personal trainers also assist in wellness coaching within their scope of practice.

 - Eating habits to prevent health problems and promote health or athletic performance